-Download a PDF of the full list of our Issue Briefs.
+Download a PDF of the full list of our State Issue Briefs.

 To quickly locate an Issue Brief on a particular topic, and to see what bills have been introduced on the subject recently, please use the "Select a Category" drop-down box located on the right of your screen.

-Animal rights groups, such as the Humane Society of the United States, PETA, and many… Read More
+Anti-hunting, animal-rights extremist groups such as the Humane Socieity of the United… Read More

 Your opinion counts

 Studies conducted at both the state and federal level have found that the number of hunters and trappers have been on a generally declining trend over the past several decades.
 To increase recruitment, retention, and reactivation (R3) of hunters and trappers, which initiative do you think would have the greatest impact?Vote Here